marshal

 Built for the way developers actually work.

-The fastest thing you do on your laptop — bridged ports, fast iteration, real collaboration — extended into the space and across every agent you have running.
+The fastest things you do on your laptop — bridged ports, fast iteration, real collaboration — extended into the space and across every agent you have running.

 Bridged ports, both ways.